John F. Kennedy "Good Luck" Gold Coin

 In this picture Kennedy appears to be wearing something round on a chain around his neck.

-If this is the coin it appears from the size to be a Double Eagle ($20) mounted in a bezel ring.
+If this is the coin it appears from the size to be a United States $20 gold coin mounted in a bezel ring.

 attractive than the previous Liberty design and attractiveness was important to both Clare and her mother.